oer4sdi/Geospatial-Web-Services/StoryBoard.md

 * (Module 3) to publish your own Data as Web Map Service (WMS) through GeoServer

-The module is structured as follows
+The modules are structured as follows

 1. Overview
 2. Thematic Background